OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 making the OpenCAL simulation loop explicit.

-In the specific case of the SciddicaT XCA model, the second elementary process, $\sigma_2$, just remove cells that became inactive from the set
+In the specific case of the SciddicaT XCA model, the second elementary process, *Ïƒ*<sub>2</sub>, just remove cells that became inactive from the set *A* of active cells and doesnâ€™t affect the modeâ€™s substates[12].
-$A$ of active cells and doesn’t affect the mode’s substates[^12].
-As a consequence, no substates updating is needed after the application of
+As a consequence, no substates updating is needed after the application of *Ïƒ*<sub>2</sub>.
-$\sigma_2$.
 Being substates udating a time comsuming operation, this can further speed up your simulation.

 A new OpenCAL implementation of SciddicaT is presented in Listing
 \[lst:cal\_sciddicaT-explicit\].
 It is based on an explicit simulation